MatZar01/IC_SHM_P2/README.md

 ## Usage

-In order to use our solution with the dataset provided in Project, cetrain steps have to be followed in order.
+In order to use our solution with the dataset provided in Project or reproduce our results, cetrain steps have to be followed in order.

+> 1. Split dataset to training and testing subsets.

+First, dataset has to be split using `split_dataset.py` script.
+It will produce the split in 4:1 ratio and known pseudo-random algorithms' seed and place images in `dataset_reworked` directory.
+The script uses `.csv` files with image names provided in the Project.

+> 2. Rework labels.

+In the second steps labels have to be reworked with `rework_labels.py` so that they no longer are read by `cv2` library as RGB images but as 8-bit 1 channel images instead.
+This step is performed to make the images management a little bit easier, as they will be read as arrays from now on.

+> 3. Make dataset for Task 0.

+Now, `bcg_remover.py` have to be run in order to

 ## Use examples